jacklavelle286/aws-cli-iam-tool/README.md

 - **Delete IAM Roles**:
   - Remove roles safely, ensuring associated resources are detached.

-- **Single Command to Assume IAM Roles**:
+- **Disable and Enable Roles**:
-  - Through simply passing the role name when you are locally authenticated as an IAM user, you can Assume any role you have permissions to assume.
+  - Attaches or detaches a deny all policy to block the role from being used, or allow it to be used again.
 ---